Complexity of Bilevel Linear Programming with a Single Upper-Level Variable: Introduction

 \section{Introduction}

 Bilevel programming is a class of hierarchical optimization problems in which a \emph{leader} makes a decision first, and a \emph{follower} subsequently optimizes their own objective subject to the leader's choice.
 In this paper, we focus on the computational complexity of bilevel linear programming (LP), a setting where both the upper- and lower-level problems are LPs.
-We consider the optimistic variant: when multiple optimal solutions exist for the follower, the one most favorable to the leader is chosen.
+Unless stated otherwise, we consider the optimistic variant: when multiple optimal solutions exist for the follower, the one most favorable to the leader is chosen.
 Even this simplest form of bilevel programming poses serious challenges in theory and practice.
 A standard way to analyze the complexity of optimization problems is to consider their decision versions, specifically, determining whether the optimal objective value is equal to or less than a given threshold in a minimization problem.
 Jeroslow~\cite{Jeroslow1985} was the first to show that the decision version of bilevel LP is \ClassNP{}-hard.
 An alternative proof was given by Ben-Ayed and Blair~\cite{ben1990computational}.
-Later, strong \ClassNP{}-hardness was shown by Hansen \EtAl{}~\cite{hansen1992new}.
+Later, Hansen \EtAl{}~\cite{hansen1992new} showed that the problem remains \ClassNP{}-hard even when restricted to the min-max case.
 More recently, Buchheim~\cite{Buchheim2023} proved its inclusion in \ClassNP{}, thereby establishing its \ClassNP{}-completeness.
-Other decision problems have also been studied in the context of bilevel LP: Rodrigues \EtAl{}~\cite{RodriguesEtAl2024} showed that checking whether the problem is unbounded is \ClassNP{}-complete, and Vicente \EtAl{}~\cite{vicente1994descent} showed that verifying local optimality of a given point is \ClassNP{}-hard.
-Recently, Prokopye and Ralphs~\cite{ProkopyevRalphs2024} studied the complexity of the search of a local optimal solution.
+Other decision problems have also been studied in the context of bilevel LP: Rodrigues \EtAl{}~\cite{RodriguesEtAl2024} showed that checking whether the problem is unbounded is \ClassNP{}-complete, and Vicente \EtAl{}~\cite{vicente1994descent} showed that recognizing local optimality of a given point is \ClassNP{}-hard.
+Recently, Prokopyev and Ralphs~\cite{ProkopyevRalphs2024} studied the complexity of the search of a local optimal solution.